 Recommended by: Allison, Sofia Adventures

-You can visit Vlad’s birthplace in the colourful medieval town of Sighisoara.
-Drink “Dracula blood” tuica shots and go through a spooky exhibit in the Hotel Castel Dracula in Piatra Fantanele.
+Transylvania has embraced its place in the horror genre and lives it proudly and happily every Halloween, with lots of fun events.
+You can visit Vlad’s birthplace in the colourful medieval town of Sighisoara, or drink “Dracula blood” tuica shots and explore a spooky exhibit in the Hotel Castel Dracula in Piatra Fantanele.
 You can even join the party at Bran Castle (aka “Dracula’s Castle) on Halloween night!
-While not necessarily traditional, Transylvania has embraced its place in the horror genre and lives it proudly and happily every Halloween, so come and join the fun!

 Oaxaca, Mexico